Sun, 01/17/2021 - 08:20 am

-Centroid: integrates the data over the selected range and looks for the position of area/2 in the integral wave.
+Area and Centroid: integrates the data over the selected range and calculates both the centre of mass and the position of area/2 in the integral wave.
 Also gives area.

-Doublet Peak: Attempts to fit a pair of peaks to a doublet and derives peak position, height and FWHM parameters.
+Doublet Peak: Attempts to fit a pair of peaks to a doublet and derives peak position, height, FWHM, and area parameters.
 Works best if the peaks are positioned at 1/4 and 3/4 of the selected x-range.
 Selects the best fit from attempts to fit a pair of Lorentzian, Gaussian and Voigt peaks.